Is your HVAC equipment overloading your fuses?

-HVAC equipment depends on airflow to work properly.
+HVAC equipment depends on airflow to work correctly.
 Restricted airflow leads to all kinds of problems.
 Without it, your pilot light might struggle to stay lit, and the air coming out of the vent might be cold.
-Low airflow can also cause your system to overwork and pull in too much electricity for the components to handle.
-This can trip your circuit breaker.
+Low airflow can cause your system to overwork and pull in too much electricity for the components to handle.
+Doing so can trip your circuit breaker.

 Dirty filters, clogged ducts, and closed vents can all restrict airflow.
 Clear them to keep your system from overheating and your fuses from blowing.